sara-nl/clouddocs/UvA-20170201/assignment.markdown

 ![SURFsara logo](/images/SURFsara_logo.png)
 </div>

-The following exercises are the assignment qualify for your evaluation regarding the attendance of the HPC Cloud session.
+The following exercises are the assignment to qualify for your evaluation on the HPC Cloud session.
 After you have attended the presentations and followed the hands-on tutorial (including the extras), you should have understood all the concepts that will allow you to propose valid solutions to the exercises.
 You can contact your facilitators if you have any questions.

 ## General description of the exercise